March 23, 2016 Carole Snitzer

 Every time you can get a response from your audience — whether it’s a click to download more content or a simple smile — you’ve succeeded at engineering a valuable fan experience.

 Give your audience a chance to be heard

 The number one mistake people make with webinars is assuming that the presenter is the only one talking.
 False!
 Everyone who signed up for your webinar is there for a reason: they want to know more about how your products will make their life easier, they need answers they haven’t been able to find anywhere else, they want to catch up on the latest trends in your space, etc. But unless you listen to them, you’ll never know what those exact reasons are and they won’t come back for more.

 Bonus points if you pass on these questions and conversations to the rest of your marketing team so they can pinpoint common themes around which you can develop related content.
-Pass on this information to your sales teams too so that they can send related content to qualified leads.
+Pass this information to your sales team too so that they can send related content to qualified leads.

 Make sure they feel like they’ve learned something new

 These days, it seems like everyone is constantly juggling a million items on their to-do lists.
 So when someone carves out an hour from their busy schedule to attend your webinar, they expect to get something truly valuable from it.
 Keep that in mind as you’re planning your presentation: are you covering the same old ground, or are you exploring new trends, revealing unexpected results, and sharing new tips to make them smarter and faster at their job.